 How do I find out what I want to do with my life?

 - Explore your values.
 Our values often guide us and our decision making in life.
 To explore these further please read our blog post – What is a Meaningful Life? – Meaningful Paths.
 From daily values we can discover deeper meaning and finding your purpose.

 - Grow your social circles and human connections.
 Volunteer to help a charity or charity project with your time and skills.
 Be positive and kind to others and become better at connecting with others.
 The more daily interaction you have and diversity of social circles and hobbies you will understand more about life and also yourself.

 - Choose three small hobbies that are tangible to organically add into your weekly life even if this is once per week.
 (1) A hobby that improve your physical health (hiking, tennis, yoga) (2) A hobby that improves your mental well-being (reading, painting, meditation).
 (3) A hobby that improves your financial knowledge (read financial books, create Excel sheets on incomings & outgoings, create a colourful vision board and create a savings plan).
 By doing these three things you will become a healthier individual in a more holistic manner and from this foundation you will have the more strength to make healthy decisions that are right for you.
 For example if your finances are strong then you can make your next big decision based on what is right for you and not through anxiety of money worries.
 If you practice meditation you will be better placed to make calmer decisions.
 If you exercise regularly your mind and body will function better as a whole for future decision making.

-- Take our free course on meaning – Free Meaning Course – Meaningful Paths.
+- Take our free course on meaning – Free course on finding your purpose.